Finite orbits in multivalued maps and Bernoulli convolutions: Basic properties of finite orbits

 If the $p_i$ are rational, then the coefficients of the equation $Mw=w$ and the measure values $w_k=\nu (J_k)$ will also be rational.
 Moreover, in the case of Bernoulli convolutions the constructed irreducible Markov chain is non-periodic since $g_0(0)=0$ implies $m_{11}=p_1=\frac12 .$

-Next, we study the growth of successor generations for a point $x$ with finite orbit and the local dimension of $\nu$ at $x.$ Theorem 2 below generalizes Theorem 5.2 of Baker \cite{Baker}.
-Under special assumptions, Feng \cite{F4}, Feng and Sidorov \cite{FS}, and Kempton \cite{Kempton} have found equations or inequalities related to Theorem 2 and 3 which hold for all $x,$ or for Lebesgue almost all $x.$ Here we focus on finite orbits $O(x)=\{ x_1,...,x_n \}$ in a general setting.
+Next, we study the growth of successor generations for a point $x$ with finite orbit and the local dimension of $\nu$ at $x.$ Proposition \ref{grow} below generalizes Theorem 5.2 of Baker \cite{Baker}.
+Under special assumptions, Feng \cite{F4}, Feng and Sidorov \cite{FS}, and Kempton \cite{Kempton} have found equations or inequalities related to Propositions \ref{grow} and Theorem \ref{dime} which hold for all $x,$ or for Lebesgue almost all $x.$ Here we consider finite sets $X=\{ x_1,...,x_n \}$ in a general setting.

 Let us consider the $n\times n$ successor matrix